Your Unfinished Attic May Be Hiding Extra Living Space

 Proper insulation is critical to maintaining a comfortable temperature and reducing noise.

-- Insulation: Install high-quality insulation to improve energy efficiency and reduce heating and cooling costs.
+- Insulation: Install high-quality insulation, such as spray foam insulation, to improve energy efficiency and reduce heating and cooling costs.

 - Soundproofing: To minimize noise transfer, add soundproofing materials between the attic floor and the rooms below.